-ProQuest Database Training.
-Retrieved from http://trainin Walden Library: How to Evaluate Research Resources.
-Retr ng.proquest.com/trc/training/en/peervsscholarly.pdf rieved from http://libraryguides.waldenu.edu/evaluating.
-57
+Walden Library: How to Evaluate Research Resources.
+Retrieved from http://libraryguides.waldenu.edu/evaluating

-Common Sense and Science
+4.7 Common Sense and Science

 For the thesis on common sense and science, my assessment needs to consider several elements to give them each distinct status.
 First, we see them between static and evolutionary in nature.
 The common sense is generally static while science would develop and change horizontally and vertically expanding its scope and concerns.
 This evolution corresponds with the advancement of society and upgrading of intelligence.
 As the society advances, the scale and level of human cogitation expands and deepens while the deepening process shares less than expansion does or is generally particularized to each man.
-Science is therefore dynamic and usually more progressive.
+Science is, therefore, dynamic and usually more progressive.
 Common Sense may evolve, but far less evolutionary or static to sustain the conventional nature of society and human cognition.

-Invention of Steam or diesel engine enabled the people to use a locomotives which is due to scientific effort of inventors.
+The invention of steam and diesel engines enabled the people to use a locomotive which is due to scientific effort of inventors.
 They change a common sense of then people to travel a remote city in a day.
-Korean people abhorred the first launch of locomotive in late 1890's, saying it is a resurrection of devils.
+Korean people abhor the first launch of locomotive in late 1890's, saying it is a resurrection of devils.
 It was thousand years of common sense to ride a horse to travel long ways.